catseye/Fountain/README.md

 #### Language

+Fountain now distinguishes between productions that may backtrack and ones that may not, in both parsing and generation.

+By default, backtracking is not permitted.
+Productions may be marked with `(*)` to indicate that backtracking is permitted when processing alternations in that production.

-During generation, every choice in an alternation must start with a constraint.
+When backtracking is not permitted, every choice in an alternation must start with a constraint.
 Exactly zero or one of those constraints must be satisfied in a given state.
-If none are, that is a failure, and backtracking will occur.
+If none are, that is a failure (and if this failure happens in an enclosing context where backtracking *is* permitted, then backtracking will occur in that context).
 If more than one are, the process will abort with an error message.

-Productions may be marked with `(*)` to indicate that backtracking is permitted when processing alternations in that production.
-(However, this is not yet honoured during parsing and generation.)
+Note, backtracking generation currently has problems.

+Also:

 Greater than or equal and less than or equal constraints.